Staging area / 1

 Note also that the topics and postings on this forum related to this event will be reorganized as the content builds.
 So just be aware that some URLs will break going forward.
 But the san‑francisco‑workshop‑2023 tag will persist.

-title: Introducing PyPSA-Earth-Sec: a global sector-coupled energy system model
+Introducing PyPSA-Earth-Sec: a global sector-coupled energy system model

 presenter: Hazem Abdel-Khalek (Fraunhofer IEG)